nginxinc/nginx-ingress-workshops/Plus/labs/lab1/readme.md

    ![UDF Jumphost access](media/udf-jumphost-access.png)

-   Note that you can re-open these components from the UDF Access page at any time.

-   The `XRDP` session will use the below login credentials:
+   The `XRDP` session will use these login credentials:

    - username: **ubuntu**
    - password: **Nginx123**

    ![jumphost login](media/jumphost_login.png)

+   ### Note: You can re-open these from the UDF Access page at any time.

-1. After you have logged into the Jumphost, open `NginxPlus KIC Workshop Workspace` to open VScode in the workshop project directory.
+1. After you have logged into the Jumphost, open `NginxPlus NIC Workshop Workspace` to open VScode in the workshop project directory.
 You will be running all the lab exercises in VS Code and its built-in Terminal to run commands like `kubectl`, `curl`, `docker` and much more.

    ![vscode-workspace](media/vscode-workspace.png)